gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 1. `run static queries`

-Static queries that were queued up earlier from query extraction are actually run so the data pages need can be provided to them.
+Static queries in [non-page components](/docs/building-with-components/#non-page-components) that were queued up earlier from query extraction are run to provide data to the components that need it.

 2. `Generating image thumbnails — 6/6` - (from `gatsby-plugin-sharp`)

 Another step that is not a part of the built-in Gatsby functionality, but is the result of installing `gatsby-plugin-sharp`, which taps into the lifecycle.
-Sharp runs processing on images to create thumbnails of different sizes.
+Sharp runs processing on images to create image assets of different sizes.

 3. `Building production JavaScript and CSS bundles`